vieravfg/Python-Scrypts/README.md

 #### PyBank

 * Create a Python script for analyzing the financial records of the company.
-The financial dataset is called [budget_data.csv].
+The financial dataset is called [budget_data.csv](PyPoll/Analysis/pypoll_analysis.txt).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * The task is to create a Python script that analyzes the records to calculate each of the following: